PeepaPeepo/Obsidian/Dental Admission Test/Study Guide.md

 # Day #43 – Catch Up Day

 - [ ]  Answer Bio Bits (optional) - do as many as you can to solidify your knowledge and memorize information.
 Focus on topics you feel you need the most practice in.
-2025 Edition (Updated: 1/22/2025)
- DATBooster | Booster PrepTM
-19
 - [ ]  Take this day to take a break or review everything you have learned up until this point and review practice questions which you got wrong.

-Day #44
+# Day #44

 - [ ]  Read DATBooster’s Organic Chemistry Notes: Ch 11.
 Aromaticity and Benzene Reactions
-- [ ]  Watch DATBooster’s Organic Chemistry Videos: Benzene Reactions & Aromaticity (8.1 - 8.7) if
-you are having trouble with understanding the concepts in Ch 11.
+- [ ]  Watch DATBooster’s Organic Chemistry Videos: Benzene Reactions & Aromaticity (8.1 - 8.7) if you are having trouble with understanding the concepts in Ch 11.
 (Recommended)
 - [ ]  Complete DATBooster’s Organic Chemistry Questions Banks: Aromaticity & Benzene Reactions
-- [ ]  Complete Extra Reading Comprehension Practice #19 and 20 – Practice using the strategy that
-works best for you.
+- [ ]  Complete Extra Reading Comprehension Practice #19 and 20 – Practice using the strategy that works best for you.
 - [ ]  Watch Quantitative Reasoning Videos: Probability (5.5-5.10)
 - [ ]  Complete Probability - Question Banks 5-8 (40 questions)

 Day #45
 - [ ]  Watch DATBooster’s Biology Videos: Ecology
 - [ ]  Read Feralis-Booster Notes Ch 6.
 Evolution, Ecology, and Behavior (Pages 25-47) in detail and